-- 1 The employer shall pay the employee's salary on a monthly basis. - 2 The salary is a monthly sum that is included in one of the salary scales listed in appendices A, B, C and D of this Cao.
-The monthly sums included in the salary scales will be increased permanently by 1% on 1 October 2013 and by 1% on 1 August 2014.
-With the conversion of the employer's contribution to the life-course savings scheme into gross salary, the monthly sums included in the salary scales will be increased by 0.72% on 1 January 2014.
-The monthly sums are rounded off to full euros. - 3 In July 2014, a gross lump-sum bonus of € 300 will be paid to employees who are on the payroll during that month, calculated on the basis of full-time employment.
-Employees on a min-max or zero-hours contract will be paid the bonus in proportion to the average part-time percentage for the period from January to June 2014 inclusive.
-The bonus shall not be included in the pensionable income. - 4 In January 2015, a gross lump-sum bonus of € 200 will be paid to employees who are on the payroll during that month, calculated on the basis of full-time employment.
-Employees on a min-max or zero-hours contract will be paid the bonus in proportion to the average part-time percentage for the period from July to December 2014 inclusive.
-The bonus shall not be included in the pensionable income. - 5 The employer shall pay employees who have been employed for part of a year the salary each month on the basis of the average working hours, these being the number of working hours in that year divided by the number of months that he has been employed in that year. - 6 Employees shall not receive any remuneration for the time when they intentionally fail to perform their work in breach of their obligations. - 7 The remuneration of an employee shall not be paid longer than up to and including the day of his death. - 8 On termination of employment, the employer shall settle any excess or shortfall of remuneration paid to the employee.
+- 1 The employer shall pay the employee's salary on a monthly basis. - The salary is a monthly sum that is included in one of the salary scales listed in appendices A, B, C and D of this Cao.
+The monthly amounts stated in the salary scales will be increased permanently by 1% on 1 August 2015 and by 1% on 1 August 2016 and by 1.55% on 1 August 2017.
+These salary increases have been incorporated in the salary scales shown in annexes A, B, C and D. The monthly sums are rounded off to full euros. - In August 2015, the employer shall pay the employees a lump-sum bonus of 0.8% of 12 times the salary in April 2015.
+This bonus will be paid to employees who were on the payroll in the month of April 2015 and are still on the payroll in August 2015.
+The minimum amont of the bonus will be € 350 on the basis of full-time employment.
+Employees with a min-max or zero-hours contract will be paid the bonus in proportion to the average part-time percentage for the period from February to July 2015 inclusive.
+The bonus shall not be included in the pensionable income. - In January 2016, the employer shall pay a gross lump-sum bonus of € 200 to employees who are on the payroll during that month, calculated on the basis of full-time employment.
+Employees with a min-max or zero-hours contract will be paid the bonus in proportion to the average part-time percentage for the period from July to December 2014 inclusive.
+The bonus shall not be included in the pensionable income.

+The employer shall pay in December 2017 the employees who are employed in that month a - gross lump-sum bonus of € 250, calculated on the basis of full-time employment.

+Employees with a min-max or zero-hours contract will be paid the bonus in proportion to the average part-time percentage for the period from June to November 2017 inclusive.
+This lump-sum bonus shall be included in the pensionable income. - If the salary is lower than the monthly amount of the minimum wage for employees of the same age, contrary to the second paragraph, the employer shall pay the relevant employees the minimum wage, or award him an allowance in the amount of the difference. - The employer shall pay employees who have been employed for part of a year the salary each month on the basis of the average working hours, these being the number of working hours in that year divided by the number of months that he has been employed in that year. - 7 Employees shall not receive any remuneration for the time when they intentionally fail to perform their work in breach of their obligations. - 8 The remuneration of an employee shall not be paid longer than up to and including the day of his death. - 9 On termination of employment, the employer shall settle any excess or shortfall of remuneration paid to the employee.